amazon-braket/amazon-braket-examples/README.md

-# Braket Examples
+# Braket Example Repository

-Welcome to the primary repository for Amazon Braket examples and tutorials.
-Here you can see examples of how to build, test, and run quantum circuits using Amazon Braket.
+Welcome to the primary repository for Amazon Braket examples and tutorials!
+Here you can see examples of how to *build*, *test*, and *run* quantum circuits and programs using Amazon Braket with simulators and quantum hardware.

 **Getting started**
 - [I'm new to quantum](#new)